cp2k/dbcsr/README.md

     sudo make install  # will install to /usr/local

-if you can not run commands as user, use the following to add a custom prefix to the installation:
+if you can not run commands as root, use the following to add a custom prefix to the installation:

     make DESTDIR=/my/dbcsr/install/location install